+- Heart Disease

-- Homeless health
+- HIV medicine

 - Justice Health

 - Pain Medicine

 - Palliative Care

 - Rehabilitation Medicine

 - Sexual Health

 - Women's Health (female students only)

-Every student's SH placement is unique, and quite often what you will actually experience on placement will be different to your expectation of the SH term.
+Every student's SH placement is unique, and guite often what you will actually experience on placement will be different to your expectation of the SH term.
 No matter which placement you receive for SH, you will have a positive experience if you are open to have new experiences and engaging in self-directed learning with both the clinicians and allied health professionals.